kitesi/scoped-sort/README.md

 This command is exposed by the command `scoped-sort.sort`.

-To use this, go to your command pallete (usually `ctrl+shift+p`), type 'scoped sort', and select the command.
+To use this, first select the text you want to sort, go to your command pallete (usually `ctrl+shift+p`), type 'scoped sort', and select the command.
 It will then give you a prompt that allows for arguments.

-These arguments are single letters, and can be uppercased to get the opposite.
+These arguments are single letters.
 Here's all the arguments:

 <!-- prettier-ignore -->
 - `s` sort ascendingly